Name

 | Stems | Produces milky sap when broken.
 Stems can be somewhat prickly. |

-| Flowers | Flowers are large (can be up to 15 cm in diameter), trumpet-shaped, 5 white lobes with lime-green stripes, floral tube is greenish.
-Flowers are borne on clusters or occasionally singly, open at night and usually wither by the next morning, hence the common name. |
+| Flowers | White, cone-shaped flowers up to 15 cm long occur in clusters or singly.
+They open at night and usually wither by the next morning, hence the common name. |

-| Fruit | Fleshy capsule, measuring 2 -3 cm long, matures from green to dark brown or blackish in colour.
+| Fruit | Fleshy, egg-shaped capsule, measuring 2 - 3 cm long, matures from green to dark brown or blackish in colour.
 The fruits split open to release four large and hairless white seeds. |

 | Habitat | Found in moist forests and disturbed areas (parks and along roadsides). |